William Emerson Ritter: Education and early professional years

 Ritter went back to college in Oshkosh.
 While he was there, he read a geology textbook by Joseph LeConte, a professor at the University of California, Berkeley.
 Ritter was so impressed by the book, and its thoughtful, unbiased perspectives, that he made the decision to go to the University of California and study with Joseph LeConte.
-He graduated with a teaching certificate from Oshkosh in 1884, and then moved to California to finish his BA at the University.
+He graduated with a teaching certificate from Oshkosh in 1884, and then moved to California to finish his BA at the university.

 Ritter needed to earn money for school, and so became a schoolteacher and tutor to pay for his tuition.
 After a few years of alternately taking classes and teaching to earn money, he graduated with his BA in 1888.
 The next year he received a scholarship to go to Harvard University for his MA and Ph.D. in zoology.

 He spent a few summers at Marine Laboratories, and in 1891 was given a job teaching biology at the University of California in Berkeley.

 Joseph LeConte was the chair of all the scientific fields at the university.
 In the fall of 1891, following the growing trend of science specialization, the science department was divided into four departments, and Ritter was appointed the chair of the new zoology department.

 It was also in 1891 that he married a Berkeley physician, Mary Bennett.
 The couple honeymooned at the Hotel del Coronado near San Diego; they spent part of their time on marine research, collecting blind goby fish in the ocean near Point Loma.
 In San Diego he met a local physician and naturalist, Dr. Fred Baker, who would later encourage him to build a marine biological laboratory in San Diego.

 Ritter was chosen to be among the elite scientists of the 1899 Harriman Alaska Expedition.
 Chosen for his knowledge of marine biology in general and marine invertebrates in particular, he accompanied the group of scientists on their exploration of Alaska.

 Searching for a place for a California Marine Laboratory

-In the science of the day, the prevailing view was that everything of value could be studied in a laboratory.
-So, for example, if a biologist wanted to study the vision of a frog, the eyeball of the frog would be taken to the laboratory for dissection and study under a microscope.
-Going against this prevailing view, Ritter believed that it was more important to study living things in their natural environment.

-Consequently, his plan to teach marine biology was to actually take his students to the ocean so they could study living creatures in their natural environment.
-He wanted to set up a permanent laboratory to study the biology along the Pacific coast, as well as be a "classroom" for his students.

-Ritter searched for eleven years for an appropriate place for a permanent marine biological laboratory.
-He spent summers at various places along the coast with students.
-His goal was frustrated by lack of money and lack of an appropriate place.